kamui/retriable/docs/adr/0001-copy-on-write-config-publication.md

 - Direct mutation of `Retriable.config` now raises `FrozenError`.
 This is a breaking change for code that reached around `configure`; the migration is to use `configure`.
 Reading `Retriable.config` is unaffected.
-This must ship in a major release or follow a deprecation cycle.
+This change will ship in Retriable 5.0.
 - Nested `configure` remains supported.
 Nested blocks mutate the outer working copy and do not publish separately.
+- Writer blocks are serialized for their full duration.
+A block must not wait for work that may call `configure`, because that work cannot acquire `CONFIG_MUTEX` until the current block returns.
+Readers do not take that mutex and continue using the last published snapshot.
 - `configure` pays two deep copies per call (one to build the candidate, one to take ownership before freezing). `configure` is a rare, usually boot-time operation, so this is not on any hot path.